shigophilo/shigophilo.github.io/_posts/2022-07-24-the-end-of-ppldump.md

 2. A new Section object (pointed to by the previous Symbolic Link) is created to host the content of a custom DLL that contains the code we want to inject.
 3. A DLL imported by an executable running as a PPL is hijacked and our code is executed.

 The most important thing to keep in mind here is that the whole exploit relies on a weakness that _exists_ in PPLs but not in PPs.
-Indeed, _PPLs can load DLLs from the `\KnownDlls` directory_, whereas PPs always load DLL from the disk.
+Indeed, _PPLs can load DLLs from the `\KnownDlls` directory_, whereas PPs always load DLLs from the disk.
 This is a key difference because the digital signature of a DLL is only checked when it is initially read from the disk to create a new Section object.
-It is not checked afterwards when it is mapped in the virtual address space of the Process.
+It is not checked afterward when it is mapped in the virtual address space of the Process.

 ## What is going on with build 19044.1826?